RafaelDietzsch/LinguasIndigenasBrasileiras/README.md

-# Línguas Indígenas Brasileiras
+# A tipografia das línguas indígenas brasileiras
 Este repositório contém fontes e teclados customizados para as línguas indígenas brasileiras, desenvolvidos no contexto da pesquisa para a tese de doutorado “A tipografia das línguas indígenas brasileiras”, no Programa de Pós-graduação em Comunicação da Universidade de Brasília.
+O repositório agrupa ainda informações acerca da catalogação ortográfica das línguas indígenas brasileiras, reunindo, ao todo, 239 tabelas com informações sobre a ortografia 111 línguas.

+# The typography of Brazilian indigenous languages
+This repository contains  fonts and keyboards customized for Brazilian indigenous languages.
+This assets were developed in the context of research for the doctoral thesis “The typography of Brazilian indigenous languages”, in the Postgraduate Program in Communication at the University of Brasília.
+The repository also groups information about the orthographic cataloging of Brazilian indigenous languages, bringing together, in total, 239 tables with information about the orthography of 111 languages.